jamsyoung/dust-compiler/CONTRIBUTING.md

 # Contributing
 Contributing to this project is welcome.
-This document will detail the best way to do that.

 - Fork the project.

 - Create a branch for your contribution.

+- Insure `grunt test` is passing.

 - Create a pull request on this project.

 Thanks!

-## Code Guidelines
-- Must pass jslint

-- Use single quotes for strings